SaiKrishna-KK/model-port/README.md

 - The PyTorch team for their excellent work on ONNX export
 - The ONNX community for creating a powerful standard for model interoperability
+- The Apache TVM team for their amazing compiler infrastructure
 - All contributors who have helped make this project better

 ## 📝 Changelog

+### v2.0 (March 26 2025)
+- Added native compilation using Apache TVM
+- Added run-native command for compiled models
+- Added benchmark capabilities for performance testing
+- C++ integration for compiled models
+- Support for multiple target architectures and devices
+- Comprehensive documentation for native compilation

 ### v1.5 (March 25 2025)
 - Added framework auto-detection for PyTorch, ONNX, and TensorFlow models